Standard Response Protocols (SRP)

 SRP is Action-Based

 The Standard Response Protocol (SRP) is based not on individual scenarios but on the response to any given situation.
 SRP demands a specific vocabulary but also allows for great flexibility.
-The premise is simple — there are five specific actions that can be performed during an incident: “Lockout”, “Lockdown”, “Evacuate”, “Shelter” and “Hold”.
-When communicating these, the action is announced and is then followed by a directive such as “Lockout.
+The premise is simple — there are five specific actions that can be performed during an incident: “Secure”, “Lockdown”, “Evacuate”, “Shelter” and “Hold”.
+When communicating these, the action is announced and is then followed by a directive such as “Secure.
 Get Inside.
 Lock Outside Doors.”